isso1550/MyLang_L24/README.md

 <!-- TOC --><a name="additional-code-snippets"></a>
 ### Additional code snippets
 Check out /src/Tests folder on github to see more.
+All tests are described in /src/notes.md.

 <!-- TOC --><a name="resources-and-used-programs"></a>
 ## Resources and used programs